What is self-insurance?

 - Legal ramifications: Your state may have requirements about your car or health insurance, and your mortgage lender may require a certain level of home insurance.
 Before you self-insure, make sure you will still be in compliance with requirements that pertain to you.

-- Potential for large out-of-pocket expenses: While self-insurance may give you the opportunity to save by not paying insurance premiums, you should be aware that auto, home and health losses can escalate quickly, sometimes costing tens of thousands dollars or more.
+- Potential for large out-of-pocket expenses: While self-insurance may give you the opportunity to save by not paying insurance premiums, you should be aware that the financial damages from losing your vehicle or home can escalate quickly, sometimes costing tens of thousands dollars or more.
 Without an insurance policy to help pay for these costs, you will have to pay for damages out of pocket.
-If you have not saved enough, you could be facing financial devastation.
+If you have not saved enough, you could face financial devastation.

-Self-insurance, like many financial decisions, is multifaceted.
+Self-insurance, like many financial decisions, is multifaceted and depends on a number of factors.
 While it may be a good decision for some, it likely does not fit with all scenarios.
 If you are unsure if self-insurance is right for you, talking to a financial advisor may be beneficial.

 Frequently asked questions